 The Playwrights Workshop seeks to create conditions in which you can develop your unique voice while freely experimenting with a variety of creative processes and theatrical forms.
 Your writing is nurtured through both coursework and opportunities to present new work at all stages of development.
 We believe that only by working with actors, directors and other collaborators, and by seeing one’s work on stage, can a writer find his or her own theatrical voice.
 Therefore we offer you a wide variety of opportunities to have your work produced.
 In addition to weekly staged readings, Gallery productions and workshops take place throughout the academic year.
-In the spring, the New Play Festival showcases five full productions and staged readings by all students in the Workshop.
+In the spring, the New Play Festival showcases four full productions and staged readings by all students in the Workshop.

 All opportunities for reading and production are designed to develop and enhance your training and experiences in your coursework.
 The areas of coursework, writing, and staged reading/production are interdependent in the student's development.
 Through them, you are expected to demonstrate ongoing growth and maturity as a writer, collaborative theatre artist, and student of theatre.

 A new class of MFA Playwriting students is admitted every fall.
 The deadline to apply for the fall of 2023 is January 15, 2023.

 Faculty include Art Borreca, Dare Clubb, Lisa Schlesinger, and Megan Gogerty.
 Professional guest artists—playwrights, dramaturgs, and directors—are in residence for both short and extended periods of time throughout the academic year, teaching courses and workshops in writing, new play development, and collaboration.